Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Introduction: Spintronics with a twist

-Since the successful exfoliation of layered graphene utilizing an adhesive tape by Geim and Novoselov in 2004 \cite{Novoselov2004}, there has been immense advancement in various extensions of the list of two-dimensional (2D) materials to almost all functionalities of condensed matter systems including metals \cite{Cheny2018,Sarkar2020,Wangt2021}, semiconductors \cite{Zhaob2021,Zhaos2021,Zhouk2023}, topological insulators \cite{Koul2017,Rachel2018,Krishnamoorthy2023}, semimetals \cite{Maj2019,Lix2025,Yuh2025}, superconductors \cite{Qiu2021,Maggiora2024}, and magnetism \cite{Gibertini2019,Mak2019,Jiang2021}.
-Unexpectedly, 2D materials are thermostatically stable even with atomically thin layered structures, while they exhibit unique electrical, thermal, optical, acoustical, mechanical, and magnetic properties in comparison with their bulk counterparts \cite{Pesin2012,Fiori2014,Chhowalla2016,Balandin2011,Xiaf2014}.
-Until recently, over 2000 stable atomically or molecularly thin 2D materials have been discovered benefiting from the rapid development of experimental preparation methods \cite{Mannix2017,Dongr2018,Caix2018,Xiaox2018}, including micromechanical exfoliation, liquid-phase exfoliation, chemical vapor deposition (CVD), molecular beam epitaxy (MBE), wet-chemical synthesis, reduction-oxidation, etc. Among them, graphene \cite{Geim2007,Geim2009}, black phosphorus \cite{Liuh2015,Gusmao2017,Abate2018}, hexagonal boron nitride (hBN) \cite{Wengq2016,Zhangk2017,Caldwell2019,Roy2021}, transition metal dichalcogenides (TMDs) \cite{Wangq2012,Voiry2015,Manzeli2017,Choi2017,Chowdhury2020}, and metal carbides and nitrides (MXenes) \cite{Naguib2014,VahidMohammadi,Weip2021}.
+Since the successful exfoliation of layered graphene utilizing an adhesive tape by Geim and Novoselov in 2004 \cite{Novoselov2004}, there has been immense advancement in various extensions of the list of 2D materials to almost all functionalities of condensed matter systems including metals \cite{Cheny2018,Sarkar2020,Wangt2021}, semiconductors \cite{Zhaob2021,Zhaos2021,Zhouk2023}, topological insulators \cite{Koul2017,Rachel2018,Krishnamoorthy2023}, semimetals \cite{Maj2019,Lix2025,Yuh2025}, superconductors (SC) \cite{Qiu2021,Maggiora2024}, and magnetism \cite{Gibertini2019,Mak2019,Jiang2021}.
+Notably, 2D materials are thermostatically stable even with atomically thin layered structures, while exhibiting unique electrical, thermal, optical, acoustical, mechanical, and magnetic properties distinct from their bulk counterparts \cite{Pesin2012,Fiori2014,Chhowalla2016,Balandin2011,Xiaf2014}.
+To date, over 2000 stable atomically or molecularly thin 2D materials have been discovered, driven by rapid development in experimental preparation methods \cite{Mannix2017,Dongr2018,Caix2018,Xiaox2018}, including micromechanical exfoliation, liquid-phase exfoliation, chemical vapor deposition (CVD), molecular beam epitaxy (MBE), wet-chemical synthesis, reduction-oxidation, etc. Prominent examples include graphene \cite{Geim2007,Geim2009}, black phosphorus \cite{Liuh2015,Gusmao2017,Abate2018}, hexagonal boron nitride (hBN) \cite{Wengq2016,Zhangk2017,Caldwell2019,Roy2021}, transition metal dichalcogenides (TMDs) \cite{Wangq2012,Voiry2015,Manzeli2017,Choi2017,Chowdhury2020}, and metal carbides and nitrides (MXenes) \cite{Naguib2014,VahidMohammadi,Weip2021}.
 In recent years, alongside the advancements in monolayer 2D materials, novel research efforts have intensified toward heterostructures fabricated by vertically stacking various atomically thin crystals, which are connected by the van der Waals (vdW) interactions \cite{Geim2013,Novoselov2016,Liuy2016}.
 The fundamental concept is straightforward: sequentially stacking two or more 2D atomic layers (e.g., a monolayer atop another) create a precisely assembled artificial material.
 The stability of these structures relies on strong intralayer covalent bonds within each layer, while the stacked layers are held together by relatively weak vdW forces instead of direct chemical bonding without the constraint of lattice matching \cite{Haigh2012,Butler2013}.
 Nevertheless, the intrinsic characteristics of each monolayer remain largely unaltered with negligible modulation or interlayer interactions due to stacking in the case of very weak interlayer coupling.
 Such multilayer vdW heterostructures, now experimentally realized, have surpassed performance expectations, demonstrating remarkable functionality \cite{Ponomarenko2011,Georgiou2013,Wangj2024}.